Will Career As A Cybersecurity Professional Earn You Top Dollars

 With the globe moving towards technology, the cybersecurity profession has a promising future.
 This article discusses several possibilities for beginning your career as a cybersecurity expert.

-The CSA (Certified Security Operations Center Analyst) programme is the first step in working in a security operations centre (SOC).
+The CSA (Certified Security Operations Center Analyst) program is the first step in working in a Security Operations Center (SOC).
 It’s designed for existing and prospective Tier I and Tier II SOC analysts who want to learn how to execute basic and intermediate operations.
 A Certified SOC Analyst (CSA) watches and discovers possible risks on a continuous basis, triages alerts, and escalates them as needed.
 Processes like monitoring, detection, analysis, and triaging will lose their effectiveness without a SOC analyst, and the organization will suffer as a result.

 Certified Penetration Tester (CPENT) Program